abayomipopoola/abayomipopoola/src/pages/blockchain-technology/index.md

 ####<p align="center">•••</p>

-Just like all good things, Blockchain too has got some challenges, viz. it requires high computing resources/power to operate; and in the case of bitcoin/altcoins, it's important you secure your wallet ID, as revealing it to a third party means losing control over your coin value, and also, if you forget your wallet ID it cannot be recovered and the funds secured by it are lost forever.
+Just like all good things, Blockchain too has got some challenges: it requires high computing resources/power to operate; and in the case of bitcoin/altcoins, it's important you secure your wallet ID, as revealing it to a third party means losing control over your coin value, and also, if you forget your wallet ID it cannot be recovered and the funds secured by it are lost forever.

-###### Ref.: Blockchain videos on youtube; image from adexchanger.com